 In a typical setup, the merchant integrates with more than one PSP, acquiring bank, or payment gateway.
 If a gateway or provider rejects a payment, the orchestration layer applies predefined conditions and reroutes the request to another gateway or provider.
 The entire process is completed in milliseconds with no noticeable impact on customers.

 Contrasting the traditional payment setup, where the payment route is a fixed, predefined path, cascading introduces flexibility.
-Payments are transferred based on factors such as issuer responses, geographic factors, or prior performance.
+Transactions move to the next provider based on factors such as issuer responses and prior performance, and the next provider is not always simply the next one in the chain — the logic can instead route to whichever available gateway has the highest approval rate.
 A cascading system vastly improves success rates by as much as 15%.

 Benefits of Cascading Payments